Stress and Hashimoto’s

 “Stress Could be Strangling Your Thyroid.
-Every time you have a thought, it is actively changing your brain and your body-for better or for worse.”
+Every time you have a thought, it is actively changing your brain and body for better or worse.”

 You see, I believe we are designed to be vibrant, curious, and engaged in life, to feel and express joy, and to exist in a state of positive well-being.
 I believe you feel the same way.

-Although functional medicine has made significant inroads into the management of chronic health conditions, this doesn’t mean functional medicine is omnipotent.
+Although functional medicine has made significant inroads into managing chronic health conditions, this doesn’t mean functional medicine is omnipotent.
 There is still so much we don’t know.
 One piece of the puzzle we know is the role of our mindset.
-Some of the greatest teachings on controlling toxic thoughts and emotions is by neuroscientists Dr. Caroline Leaf.
+Some of the most excellent teachings on controlling toxic thoughts and emotions are by neuroscientist Dr. Caroline Leaf.
 She is a prolific writer and speaker, with numerous books such as Who Switched Off My Brain?
-Controlling toxic thoughts and emotions – one of my favorites
+Controlling toxic thoughts and emotions – is one of my favorites

-It’s not uncommon to see better outcomes in patients who have a positive outlook than in those who cling to an angry, defeatist, or negative attitude.
-We know that our mind governs our brain, in turn our attitudes and perceptions about ourselves, our environment, and others, and these forces can have a powerful positive impact on our health.
-This is a huge budding field called epigenetics, how our environment, food, people, supplements, impacts our genes, emotions and our quality of life.
+It’s not uncommon to see better outcomes in patients with a positive outlook than those who cling to an angry, defeatist, or negative attitude.
+We know that our mind governs our brain, attitudes, and perceptions about ourselves, our environment, and others, and these forces can have a powerful positive impact on our health.
+This is a substantial budding field called epigenetics, how our environment, food, people, and supplements impact our genes, emotions, and quality of life.

-I know it is hard to stay positive when you feel like ”road kill” all the time, but spending even a few minutes each day doing positive self-talk, positive visualization, or prayer and meditation has been proven to improve the ability to cope and to heal.
+I know it is hard to stay positive when you feel like a” road kill” all the time, but spending even a few minutes each day doing positive self-talk, positive visualization, or prayer and meditation has been proven to improve the ability to cope and to heal.

-Today, we are going to focus on how your adrenal glands could be impacting your emotions, energy level, gut, brain, thyroid and sleep.
-The takeaway message is that if your labs are normal but you feel “at the end of your rope,” then your health is most definitely not normal.
+Today, we will focus on how your adrenal glands could impact your emotions, energy level, gut, brain, thyroid, and sleep.
+The takeaway message is that if your labs are normal, but you feel “at the end of your rope,” your health is probably not normal.
 You are not well.
-Perimenopause and menopause are not the end of the road and neither is Hashimoto’s and hypothyroidism.
-With the right information and tools under your belt this stage of life can be a glorious new beginning to your second act.
+Perimenopause and menopause are neither the end of the road nor Hashimoto’s and hypothyroidism.
+With the correct information and tools under your belt, this stage of life can be a glorious new beginning to your second act.

-For best results you have to check your blood work and really start loving yourself again.
-This is not narcissism, this is putting the air mask on first, so you can be supportive and a source of hope for others .
-That you realize, no matter what others say, you are valuable, capable, gifted with talents that your family,friends, the world needs.
+For best results, you must check your blood work and start loving yourself again.
+This is not narcissism; this is putting the air mask on first so that you can be supportive and a source of hope for others.
+You realize that no matter what others say, you are valuable, capable, and gifted with talents that your family, friends, and the world need.
 We are talking about grit.
 Remember?
 But how?
-By managing stress, by practicing your faith, and being around people you love, and who love you.
+By managing stress, practicing your faith, and being around people you love and who love you.
 Most importantly, by testing and not guessing!
-You are now equipped to check your lab work and see if you have a form of adrenal fatigue which impacts your reactions to stress.
+You are now equipped to check your lab work and see if you have a form of adrenal fatigue that impacts your reactions to stress.
 I have several programs designed to help you sort through the madness and help you get the answers you need.

 Make Peace of Mind as Your Number One Priority, and Organize Your Entire Life Around It.

-Then of course, life can occasionally hit us hard, when things start tumbling down all at once, this is when we can become chronically stressed.
+Then, of course, life can occasionally hit us hard when things start tumbling down all at once; this is when we can become chronically stressed.
 This is stress on steroids.
-This chronic stress can cause chronic inflammation or other imbalances in your body and make your Hashimoto’s symptoms worse.
+This chronic stress can cause chronic inflammation or other imbalances in your body and worsen your Hashimoto’s symptoms.
 This kind of stress depresses the immune system, alters our moods, and damages our professional and personal relationships.
 Prolonged or unremitting stress will take a toxic toll on the body, brain, mind, and spirit.
 Its ongoing assault wears us down, measurably aging — or “weathering” — our insides and outsides.

 And, the crazy thing is, we “maladapt”!
-Often not realizing the subtle changes in our energy levels, personality, weight, because you keep putting one foot in front of the other, many times just in survival mode.
+Often not realize the subtle changes in our energy levels, personality, or weight because we keep putting one foot in front of the other, many times just in survival mode.

-Chronic stress, whether physical (pain), emotional or cognitive places strain on our neurotransmitters and stress hormones, and leads to imbalances in stress hormones, thyroid hormones, sex hormones and neurotransmitters.
-Which system fatigues first in any given patient can only be determined by a thorough history, and confirmed with laboratory testing.
+• Chronic stress, whether physical (pain), emotional, or cognitive, strains our neurotransmitters and stress hormones and leads to imbalances in stress hormones, thyroid hormones, sex hormones, and neurotransmitters.
+Which system fatigues first in any given patient can only be determined by a thorough history and confirmed with laboratory testing.
 We are all individuals, each different genetically, and we fatigue our brain and body systems at different rates.
 This is both the challenge and the opportunity in an integrative healthcare approach.

-But, adrenal imbalances are the most common health issues I see in functional health and because healthy thyroid function is so dependent on healthy adrenal function, I want you to be empowered to check if this is one of your issues impacting your thyroid.
-You are going to learn how to nurture these worn out workhorses back to health.
+• Adrenal imbalances are the most common health issues I see in functional health, and because healthy thyroid function is so dependent on healthy adrenal function, I want you to be empowered to check if this is one of the issues impacting your thyroid.
+You will learn how to nurture these worn-out workhorses back to health.

-When you have chronic viruses, environmental toxins and food intolerances, cortisol is triggered into the body from the adrenal glands, and triggers the body to release extra glucose into the bloodstream.
-The additional glucose is used to increase energy production to adapt to the demands of the stress.
-This is OK, in emergency situations, when mom lifts the car off of her child, but not everyday, year after year, stuck in this pattern just going to the grocery store, meeting with friends, and cooking dinner.
+When you have chronic viruses, environmental toxins, and food intolerances, cortisol is triggered into the body from the adrenal glands and triggers the body to release extra glucose into the bloodstream.
+The additional glucose is used to increase energy production to adapt to the demands of stress.
+This is OK in emergency situations when mom lifts the car off of her child, but not every day, year after year, stuck in this pattern of just going to the grocery store, meeting with friends, and cooking dinner.
 This also explains why you may not eat a lot of sugar, but glucose came up high on your lab report.
 And why you feel overwhelmed so easily.

 However, you have to go easy on yourself and be kind here.
-Many times we are stressed because we feel we are emotionally passionate and care so much about a situation or a loved one.
-By running lab panels, you can determine if there are biochemical deficits to determine if your over-reaction, or lack of reaction is due to emotions or an over reaction due to biochemical issues.
-You need to know that you can change your biochemistry through science based supplements and lifestyle changes, which in turn will help you reframe the way you respond to stress in a more appropriate manner, in turn sleep better, and have a normal weight!
+We are often stressed because we feel we are emotionally passionate and care so much about a situation or a loved one.
+By running lab panels, you can determine if there are biochemical deficits to determine if your over-reaction, or lack of reaction, is due to emotions or an over-reaction due to biochemical issues.
+You need to know that you can change your biochemistry through science-based supplements and lifestyle changes, which in turn will help you reframe the way you respond to stress in a more appropriate manner, in turn, sleep better, and have a normal weight!

 Symptoms of adrenal stress on your body can include: